readthedocs/ethicalads.io/content/posts/2023-keeping-yourself-safe-privacy-issues-advertising.md

 Many of our readers are familiar with privacy issues related to advertising.
-If you need some convincing, check out our [privacy teardown on search engines]({filename}../posts/2022-privacy-teardown-search-engines.md) from a few months ago comparing the big indexes against some privacy focused search engines.
+If you need some convincing, check out our [privacy teardown on search engines]({filename}../posts/2022-privacy-teardown-search-engines.md) from a few months ago comparing the big search companies against some privacy-focused search companies.
 Nobody wants their personal information siphoned off to companies they've never heard of.

 We're going to highlight some other issues in the minefield that is adtech